 Adventure Theatre MTC Welcomes Mary Nhin to StoryTime

+Sunday Storytime with Mary Nhin premiered free on Facebook October 25, 2020 at 2 pm.

-Adventure Theatre MTC will welcome Mary Nhin to its StoryTime this Sunday, October 25.
-Nhin will read from her book Masked Ninja with Adventure Theatre's Artistic Director Chil Kong as host.
-To tune in, visit Adventure Theatre's Facebook Event page Sunday at 2 pm.
+Adventure Theatre MTC welcomed Mary Nhin to its StoryTime this Sunday, October 25.
+Nhin read from her book Masked Ninja with Adventure Theatre's Artistic Director Chil Kong as host.

 Masked Ninja is one of Nhin's Grow Grit Series of books developed to instill entrepreneurial skills in young children: Through a child's eyes, the world may seem chaotic with coronavirus (COVID-19), masks, and social distancing.
 Masked Ninja explains what's going on in our current pandemic and shows us actionable steps we can take to prevent the spread of viruses and racism.